-More complete Plan information may be found in the official Plan documents available for inspection at your Area Administrative Office.
+More complete Plan information may be found in the official Plan documents available for inspection at your Administrative Office.
 Refer to the Plan Documents section for an explanation of the procedures for inspecting and obtaining copies of the Plan documents.
 All Plan benefits are subject to the terms of the official Plan documents, which govern in case of errors in these materials.

-Note: The benefits described on this web site are available only to Plan participants who retire with a pension effective date on or after December 31, 2012 or to the beneficiaries of those who are not yet retired but die after that date (unless noted otherwise).
-In general, if you retired before 2013, benefits for you and your Plan beneficiaries are described in earlier Plan summaries.
+Note: The benefits described on this web site are available only to Plan participants who retire with a pension effective date on or after December 31, 2017 or to the beneficiaries of those who are not yet retired but die after that date (unless noted otherwise).
+In general, if you retired before 2018, benefits for you and your Plan beneficiaries are described in earlier Plan summaries.
 However, if you are retired and return to work, you need to read the reemployment and suspension of benefits rules in the Working After You Retire section.
-If you have questions about the benefits you are receiving, contact your Area Administrative Office.
+If you have questions about the benefits you are receiving, contact your Administrative Office.
 Click here for retiree information.

-You are responsible for keeping your Area Administrative Office informed about changes to your mailing address so you’ll receive important information about your Plan.
-Even if you retire or stop covered employment, make sure your Area Administrative Office has your current mailing address on file.
+You are responsible for keeping your Administrative Office informed about changes to your mailing address so you’ll receive important information about your Plan.
+Even if you retire or stop covered employment, make sure your Administrative Office has your current mailing address on file.

-If you are moving, send address changes in writing (with your Social Security number) to your Area Administrative Office.
+If you are moving, send address changes in writing (with your Social Security number) to your Administrative Office.
 You can also download and print a Change of Address Form from the Contact page.

-If you are an alternate payee under a Qualified Domestic Relations Order (QDRO) with respect to a Plan participant or retiree, you must also inform your Area Administrative Office of any changes in your mailing address.
+If you are an alternate payee under a Qualified Domestic Relations Order (QDRO) with respect to a Plan participant or retiree, you must also inform your Administrative Office of any changes in your mailing address.

 Be sure to designate your Plan beneficiary even if you are new to the Plan.
 Your Plan’s official Beneficiary Designation Form is the only way to name your Plan beneficiary or cancel a previous designation.
-Contact your Area Administrative Office to verify your beneficiary designation or to request a new form.
-You can also download and print a Beneficiary Designation Form from this web site.
+Contact your Administrative Office to verify your beneficiary designation or to request a new form.
+You can also download and print a Beneficiary Designation Form from this website.
 Designations made on forms used by other pension or health and welfare trusts, or for other union benefits such as life insurance, are not accepted by this Plan.
-Your Area Administrative Office must receive your signed Beneficiary Designation Form before your death for changes to be effective.
+Your Administrative Office must receive your signed Beneficiary Designation Form before your death for changes to be effective.
 Click here for more information.

-Noticia en Español
+Noticia en español